KJGolding/GradeCalculator/README.md

 # GradeCalculator
-Program to find a students final grade using weighted grades and incorporating extra credit.
+Program to find a students final grade using weighted grades and incorporating extra credit
 Contains different rubrics for undergrad vs. grad students